Face Serums: Are They Worth the Hype?

 High Potency

-Because they don’t contain as many fillers or emollients as moisturizers, serums can hold a higher percentage of active ingredients—like Vitamin C, hyaluronic acid, or retinol—making them more effective than many other skincare products at delivering noticeable improvements with only a few drops per application.
+Because they don’t contain as many fillers or emollients as moisturizers, serums can hold a higher percentage of active ingredients—like vitamin C, hyaluronic acid, or retinol.
+This makes them more effective at delivering noticeable improvements with only a few drops per application.

 Quick Absorption

-Serums are made to absorb rapidly into the skin, delivering benefits without leaving a heavy or greasy residue.
+Serums are made to absorb rapidly into the skin, without leaving a heavy or greasy residue.
 This makes them ideal for layering with other skincare products.

 Targeted Action